Flea (musician): Political activism

+On September 18, 2015, Flea and his Chili Peppers bandmates were among over 120 entertainers and celebrities to announce that they would be voting for Bernie Sanders in the 2016 election for President of the United States.
+In February 2016, the Chili Peppers performed at a "Feel the Bern" fundraiser in support of presidential candidate Bernie Sanders.
+Flea said, "Bernie Sanders is the only remotely reasonable candidate for President of the United States."

+Environmental activism

+Flea has been vocal about climate change.
 On May 11, 2013, the Chili Peppers performed a special concert in Portland, Oregon, for the Dalai Lama as part of the Dalai Lama Environmental Summit.
 According to the press release, "The musical element of this event is intended to be a display of joyful celebration and an inspiration to future generations to care for our planet.
 The Red Hot Chili Peppers have been great supporters of the Tibetan cause, of His Holiness the Dalai Lama, and of the need to work to protect and preserve our environment."

-On August 19, 2014, Flea took part in the Ice Bucket Challenge.